ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 ## Trying it

 The tool is available at [projections.ebardelli.com](https://projections.ebardelli.com).
 It works in any modern browser.
 A sample custom template is available on the upload screen if you want to test it without CALPADS files.

-If you run into issues or have feedback, feel free to reach out at [hello@ebardelli.com](mailto:hello@ebardelli.com).